-Applicants must administer the FSS program in accordance with HUD regulations and requirements in 24 CFR Part 984 which govern the PH FSS program and must comply with the existing Public Housing program requirements, notices and guidebooks.
+Applicants must administer the FSS program in accordance with HUD regulations and requirements in 24 CFR Part 984, which govern the PH FSS program and must comply with the existing Public Housing program requirements, notices, and guidebooks.
 This includes using a Program Coordinating Committee (PCC) to secure the necessary resources to implement the FSS Program.
 See 24 CFR 984.202 for more information.

-B. Number of Positions for Which Eligible Applicants May Apply
+B. Number of Positions for Which Eligible Applicants May Apply.
 Eligible applicants may apply for funding for PH FSS program coordinator positions under this NOFA as follows:

-1. Renewal PHAs

-PHAs that qualify as eligible renewal PHAs under this NOFA may apply for the continuation of each PH FSS coordinator position awarded under the ROSS PH FSS NOFA in FY2004 or 2005 that has been filled by the PHA or is in the process of being filled because of turnover.
+1. Renewal Applicants.
+Applicants that qualify as eligible renewal applicants under this NOFA may apply for the continuation of each PH FSS coordinator position awarded under the ROSS PH FSS NOFA in FY 2005 or 2006.

-2. New Applicants
+2. New Applicants.
 An applicant that meets the requirements for a new applicant under this FSS NOFA may apply for PH FSS program coordinator positions as follows:

 a.
 Up to one full-time PH FSS coordinator position for an applicant with HUD approval to administer a PH FSS program of 25 or more FSS slots; or b.
-Up to one full-time PH FSS coordinator position per application for joint PHA applicants that together have HUD approval to administer a total of at least 25 PH FSS slots.
+Up to one full-time PH FSS coordinator position per application for joint applicants that together have HUD approval to administer a total of at least 25 PH FSS slots.

-C. Definitions
+C. Definitions.
 The following definitions apply to the funding available under this NOFA.

-1. Renewal PHA Applicant

-A PHA or PHAs that received funding under the ROSS PH FSS NOFA in FY2004 or 2005.
+1. Renewal Applicant.
+Applicants that received funding under the ROSS PH FSS NOFA in FY 2005 or 2006.

-2. New Applicant

-Applicants that did not receive funding under the ROSS PH FSS NOFA in FY2005 that have HUD approval to administer a PH FSS program of at least 25 slots or that fulfill the 25 slot minimum by applying jointly with one or more other applicants who together have approval to administer at least 25 PH FSS slots.
+2. New Applicant.
+Applicants that did not receive funding under the ROSS PH FSS NOFA in FY 2005 or FY 2006 that have HUD approval to administer a PH FSS program of at least 25 slots or that fulfill the 25 slot minimum by applying jointly with one or more other applicants who together have approval to administer at least 25 PH FSS slots.